frank0051/DON_Blighted_Properties_Hackathon/Readme.md

 ## <a name="To-Do"></a>To-Do
 - Enable Googles API address search
 - Work on zoom cluster
-- Provide some additional search and filtering on the main page
+- Provide some additional search and filtering on the main page (Service Request Number, Council District, submission date, etc.)
+- Code documentation and clean-up.

 Last Updated: June 1, 2014